shrey27/Google-Search-Api-SSR/README.md

 ## Development

-- Use the below link to run the repl, where backedn api is hosted
+- Use the below link to run the repl, where backend api is hosted
 ```
 https://replit.com/@shrey27/hotels-api
 ```